 Celebrated on the fourth Thursday of November, Thanksgiving has firm roots in the US.
 Over time, people have interpreted the festival with new meanings, but gratitude and sharing are always at the heart of the celebration.
-This year, of course, gatherings are not so simple, and coming home for the holidays won’t be an option for many.
-We hope that you can still find a way to mark the occasion, perhaps with closer company, a distanced dinner, or by celebrating over Skype.
+We hope that you can mark the occasion with loved ones and uncork a special bottle with your feast!

 Here are some of our suggestions for pairing wine with the traditional elements of a Thanksgiving dinner, with some lovely recipes for any newcomers who are keen to have a go!